YukiUmetsu/rag-internal-docs-assistant/README.md

 A Retrieval-Augmented Generation (RAG) system that answers questions using internal company documents across engineering, support, HR, and operations.

-This project simulates a realistic company knowledge assistant with versioned documents, mixed formats (Markdown + PDF), and evaluation-driven development.
+Designed to simulate a production internal knowledge assistant with versioned documents, mixed formats (Markdown + PDF), and evaluation-driven development.

 ![Demo](./assets/search-demo.gif)